TussockyJoker/Aula-Fixer/README.md

 # Aula-Extension

-Browser extension that removes all the notifications
+Browser extension that removes all the notifications about rooms for rent and shit